Sourdough Apple Butter Muffins

 - Mix sourdough starter, apple butter, and milk in a large bowl.
 Stir in honey, egg, and melted butter.

-- Fill prepared muffin cups 2/3 full.
-Bake in preheated oven 20 to 25 minutes, until tops are firm and golden brown.
+- Fill prepared muffin cups ⅔ full.
+Bake 20-25 minutes, until tops are firm and golden brown.
 Remove from pan and cool on a wire rack.

 - Serve warm with butter and additional apple butter for spreading.
 These are best served the same day they are made, but they freeze well for longer storage.